jason-dever/summer-of-code/Coding-Problems/README.md

-Just some coding problems I've solved over time.
-The LeetCode directory has solutions to leetcode problems, and the CCC directory has solutions to past University of Waterloo Canadian Computing Competition problems.
+## Some of the coding problems I've solved over time.
+The LeetCode directory has solutions to LeetCode problems, and the CCC directory has solutions to previous University of Waterloo Canadian Computing Competition problems.